What is a Disciple?

 Disciple making is entering into relationships to intentionally help people follow Jesus, be changed by Jesus, and join the mission of Jesus (Matt.
 28:18-20).

-Disciple maker a disciple of Jesus who enters into relationships with people to intentionally help them follow Jesus, be changed by Jesus, and join the mission of Jesus.
+Disciple maker is a disciple of Jesus who enters into relationships with people to intentionally help them follow Jesus, be changed by Jesus, and join the mission of Jesus.

 The central focus of Steve’s role is making the connection between “Christian” as a believer who confesses faith and confesses personal faith (to the standard of the EFCC statement of faith) and “Disciple” as a follower, who is learning to do all that Jesus commanded us to do in committed relationship to the local church (to the standard of the EFCC character and calling / EFCC ethos).